telliott99/MyMath/kepler/kepler-strang.rst

 is a solution of that equation (which is trivial to verify).

+So now to face up to the problem.
 We have

 .. math::

     h = r^2 \frac{d \theta}{dt} = \frac{1}{q^2} \ \frac{d \theta}{dt}

-but we want :math:`dq/d\theta`.
+but we want :math:`dq/d\theta` (for our differential equation).
 How to get there?

 Use the chain rule to write: